fluent-cms/fluent-cms/doc/peformance-tests/performance-test-fluent-cms-vs-strapi.md

 ### 6. **Analysis and Reporting**

 - **Compare Metrics**:
-    - Response Times: Fluent CMS is 50 times faster than Strapi.
+    - Response Times: Fluent CMS is more than 100 times faster than Strapi.
-    - Throughput: Fluent CMS can handle 57 times more requests per second compared to Strapi.
+    - Throughput: Fluent CMS can handle 100 times more requests per second compared to Strapi.
 - **Identify Bottlenecks**:
     - Node.js can only utilize one CPU, while .NET can utilize the full potential of the CPU.
     - .NET code runs faster than Node.js.